hypo69/hypo/docs/gemini/out/en/doc/src/endpoints/kazarinov/pricelist_generator/templates/template.md

   </html>
 ```

-This example demonstrates how Jinja2 loops (`{% for ... %}`) are used to iterate through a list of products and dynamically display each product's information.
+This example demonStartes how Jinja2 loops (`{% for ... %}`) are used to iterate through a list of products and dynamically display each product's information.

 ## Potential Improvements